 Our tip: Clearly define who has what role and responsibilities in the process of idea management.
 As the centrally responsible person, the idea manager should monitor this and keep the entire process of idea generation constantly running.
 Economically, idea management only becomes relevant to the company once the benefits can be measured.

-Looking for a suitable idea management tool makes sense only after the process and the responsibilities have been defined.
+Looking for a suitable idea management tool makes sense only after you have defined the process and the responsibilities.
 The submission of ideas should be as straightforward as possible for employees.
 In many cases, ideas do not arise in the workplace but suddenly pop into your head while on holiday, for example.
 Recording them straightaway needs to be simple.

 For your purposes, you should use a standardized and central idea management tool.
 At a minimum, it should provide the following features: